MEET OUR TEAM

 MAHALABEZULU ZULU

-A social biodiversity conservationist who has nearly 20 years of experience in community conservation education programs.
+A social biodiversity conservationist who has over 20 years of experience in community conservation education programs.

 Plays a fundamental role in enhancing public awareness on the environment through teaching students from local schools and community members about environmental conservation and interpreting the natural world.